Words: Lily Keil

 “Garage reflects a global shift in the way that public spaces are increasingly delivered by private interests.”

 Garage’s second conversion of a former centre for Soviet life into a new space for civic life reflects a global shift in the way that public spaces are increasingly delivered by private interests.
 With local councils and governments under pressure to raise funds through lucrative land uses, spaces for public use are rarely given priority, but we are seeing a new generosity from the private private sphere as it begins to see the broader benefits of enriching a city for everyone.
-In early 2017, Nike announced they will be opening a sports centre in Gorky Park in collaboration with one of the city’s best architecture firms.
+In early 2017, Nike announced they will be opening a sports centre in Gorky Park in collaboration with architecture firm KOSMOS’s Moscow office.
 The public centre will feature football and basketball courts, a running track and outdoor training equipment.
 In leading with generous public space, Garage has not only transformed access to art but also the culture and experience of the city for visitors and residents alike.

 Gorky Park, Moscow